 I would say I'm in a very small minority.
 I actually liked The Phantom Menace.
 Confusing, irreverent plot; annoying little child actor with questionable acting talent; ridiculously over-the-top and arguably racially offensive CGI duckbill character; I really didn't mind any of it.
 I sat back and enjoyed the ride.
 I wasn't expecting the second coming of Jesus, although ironically our hero-who-would-be-villain ends up being somewhat immaculately conceived.
 I just watched as zany aliens and cool spaceships and guys with laser swords cavorted across the movie screen, and I liked it.

-of the character who would become one of my favorite Jedi Knights: Qui Gon Jinn.
+who would become one of my favorite Jedi Knights: Qui-Gon Jinn.
 Maybe it was because he was played by one of my favorite actors, Liam Neeson.
 Maybe it's because he's such a jackass, who often does the opposite of what you'd expect a Jedi to do (not to mention the opposite of what a sane person with any good common sense would do).
 Maybe it was the poofy goatee.
 In any event, I liked QGJ.

-First off, Qui Gon is tall, and that's a good thing,
+First off, Qui-Gon is tall, and that's a good thing, because Liam Neeson

 The paint is also done particularly well.
-I especially like the way Sideshow captured Qui Gon's brown-but-slowly-going-gray hair color.
+I especially like the way Sideshow captured Qui-Gon's brown-but-slowly-going-gray hair color.
 The face is painted fine, but other than that there's not much to discuss since the rest of the body is mostly a generic design covered by his Jedi outfit.
+Like

 Ah, the accessories of a Jedi.
 If you've been collecting this line, you're probably starting to get a little weary of them.
 While the outfits don't utilize much re-use, the accessories are not so lucky.

 Pretty much every Jedi figure so far has been accompanied by an identical comm-link and aqua breather (though the amphibious Kit Fisto lacks the latter).
-They also all get a holoprojector, although Qui Gon's is actually different that the tiny coin-shaped device that comes with Mace, Obi-Wan and Kit Fisto.
+They also all get a holoprojector, although Qui-Gon's is actually different than the tiny coin-shaped device that comes with Mace, Obi-Wan and Kit Fisto.
 It still has the sticky stuff on the back to help it stay put in his hand, but the sculpt is accurate to the holoprojectors in Episode I, with funky little swirlies around the edges.
-Speaking of hands, Qui Gon gets a couple extra for Force gesturing and holding things with triggers.
+Speaking of hands, Qui-Gon gets a couple extra for Force gesturing and holding things with triggers.